 Resilience is the ability to effectively cope and adapt well in the face of adversity, trauma, tragedy, threats or significant sources of stress.
 Higher resilience is associated with lower levels of anxiety, psychological distress and mixed anxiety/depression.
 Resilience lessens the severity of depression symptoms among people who have experienced trauma in childhood and later life, as well as among people with severe health conditions.

 A healthy mindset which includes our relationship with stress (stress-mindset) and a sense of our capacity to learn and overcome (growth-mindset) can further build resilience and help us live with strength and courage.
-This is not the same as “positive thinking” or suppressing emotion which has a negative (sometimes dangerous) effect on the mind and body.
+This is not the same as “positive thinking” or suppressing emotion or denying systems of oppression that impact your wellbeing, all of which have negative (sometimes dangerous) effect on the mind and body.